radiant-rstats/radiant.data/cran-comments.md

 ## Resubmission

 This is a resubmission.
-In this version I fixed a dependency issue that is essential for correct functioning of the radiant.data shiny application.
-This feature is difficult to evaluate with automated testing and unfortunately I made a mistake in the submission earlier today.
-I uncovered the issue after upgrading to R 4.2.1.
-My apologies.
+In this update I have addressed three issues.
+See NEWS.md.

 ## Test environments